inoxlang/inox/docs/language-reference.md

 # Functions

-There are 2 kinds of functions in Inox: normal Inox functions & native Golang functions (that you cannot define).
+There are 2 kinds of functions in Inox: normal Inox functions that you can define, and native Golang functions.

 ## Function Definitions